FrannDzs/SAAT/README.md

-# SAAT
+                      The San Andreas Audio Toolkit (SAAT)

+Current Version: 1.10

-The San Andreas Audio Toolkit (SAAT) is a set of commandine tools useful for modding the PC version of the video game Grand Theft Auto: San Andreas.
+   The San Andreas Audio Toolkit (SAAT) is a set of commandine tools useful for modding the PC version of the video game Grand Theft Auto:
+   San Andreas.
 SAAT allows the importing of music files into SA audio streams and the importing of WAVe files into SA sfx archives.
 It will also necessarily allow exporting from each type of archive into individual files.